If you’ve been affected by a disaster you might be eligible for financial assistance.

 Small businesses who have had their premises damaged by bushfires will be allowed to operate from temporary portable offices (such as shipping containers) without Council approval.

 also offer good information on Federal initiatives.
 The ATO have an Emergency info line on 1800 806 218 and Treasury has detailed information for business, and help for families and individuals available on the website Treasury's Coronavirus webpage.
-More information is also available on the Support for businesses in Australia website.

 Read the Business Council of Australia: Support available for NSW businesses document.